VipeCloud/vipecloud_api/README.md

 Note that postMessage is compatible with IE 8+, FF 3.0+, Chrome 1.0+, Safari 4.0+, Opera 9.5+

-Here is a sample script to catch the postMessage:
+Here is a sample script to catch the postMessage (be sure to include in the HTML where the modal is located):
 ```
 <script>